Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Performance and Discussion

+As shown in Figure.~\ref{emd}, \textsc{\modelname} achieves better performance than the above five baselines.
+We have the following observations: (1) Comparing with NoEmd proves the effectiveness of the information aggregated through stock embedding.
+(2) Comparing with PoorMan and OneEmd enables us to confirm the efficacy of learning evolving relations from $k$-nearest neighbors.
+(3) Comparing with SectEmd shows that \textsc{\modelname} not just capture merely the sector information.
+(4) The RadiusEmbd is our variation and also achieved competitive results.

+\myparab{Market Trading Simulation. } To further evaluate our method's effectiveness, we conduct a back-testing by simulating the stock trading for three out-of-sample years.
+We simulate investments on our signals in two ways:(i) \textit{Long-short} portfolio. (ii) \textit{Long-index} portfolio: Long-only minus the market index.
+We conduct the trading in the daily granularity and select the stocks from the top 20\% strongest forecast signals.
+The position of each stock is proportional to the signal (i.e., the dollar position of $i$-th stock is proportional to our forecast $\hat r^t_i$).
+The holding period is 5 days. \footnote{Short is implementable in the Chinese market only under particular circumstances, e.g., through brokers in Hong Kong under special arrangements. }By allowing short-selling, we can execute on negative forecasts to understand the overall forecasting quality.

-We can see that (i) The performance of all the signals (including baselines) are weaker in the realistic simulator.
-This is unsurprising because monetization of short signals in China is difficult, and (ii) Our signals are consistently better than other baselines in both long/short and realistic simulations, suggesting that our method generates stronger and more robust signals for trading.
+Figure.~\ref{pnl} shows the cumulative PnL for our approach and baselines.
+We can see that our signals are consistently better than other baselines in both \textit{Long-short} and \textit{Long-index} portfolios, suggesting that our method generates stronger and more robust signals for trading.